 Local Planning Scheme No.3 (LPS3) Sets out the planning framework and requirements for land use planning within the City.
 Local Planning Strategy 2010 Guides the strategic directions for future land use planning within the City.
 A new Local Planning Strategy is being prepared and is anticipated to be adopted post 2020.
-Local Planning Strategy 2019/20 The Activity Centres Strategy will be a component of the new Local Planning Strategy which will guide the strategic directions for future land use planning within the City from 2019 and beyond.
+Local Planning Strategy 2020 The Activity Centres Strategy will be a component of the new Local Planning Strategy which will guide the strategic directions for future land use planning within the City from 2020 and beyond.
 Economic Development Strategy 2017 Guides the City's allocation of resources to support economic development by fostering greater investment and jobs growth.
 Adopted in November 2017.
 Local Planning Policy P-DEV 60: Design Advisory Committees The role of the Design Advisory Committee (DAC) is to provide formal technical and professional advice and recommendations to the City and Councillors on significant planning proposals.
 The DAC is advisory in nature only and does not make determinations on development applications or any other proposals.
 Tourism Strategy 2019 The purpose of the Tourism Development Strategy is to position the City to achieve its full tourism potential by promoting investment and growth and providing a unique tourism offering.
 Environmental Land Use Planning Strategy 2019 (ELUPS) ELUPS develops strategies to enhance and improve biodiversity and promote sustainable planning practises which are sensitive and complimentary to the existing natural ecosystem.
-Draft Arts Strategy 2019 The Arts Strategy 2019 sets the direction for activating cultural facilities, encouraging more participation in the arts and diversifying the economy and improving the visual appeal of public places.
-The Arts Strategy 2019 is anticipated to be adopted late 2019.
+Arts Strategy 2019 The Arts Strategy 2019 sets the direction for activating cultural facilities, encouraging more participation in the arts and diversifying the economy and improving the visual appeal of public places.
+The Arts Strategy 2019 was adopted November 2019.
+Draft Public Art Masterplan The Public Art Masterplan identifies key sites for public art to be implemented throughout the City of Kalamunda from monies held in a Public Art Fund from cash in lieu contributions from developers.
+Some sites identified include activity centres.
 Draft Local Planning Policy: Public Art Contributions The Policy has been prepared to facilitate the provision of public art through development proposals and provides guidance on the format of public art contributions within the City.
 The Policy is anticipated to be adopted late 2019.
-Industrial Development Strategy 2018 The Industrial Development Strategy 2018 provides direction in regard to strategic and statutory planning decision making within the City to facilitate and manage growth and changes to industrial estates.
+Industrial Development The Industrial Development Strategy 2018 provides Strategy 2018 direction in regard to strategic and statutory planning decision making within the City to facilitate and manage growth and changes to industrial estates.
+Draft Local Housing Strategy The role of the LHS is to ensure that current and future (LHS) 2020 residents feel that their housing needs are being met and, The LHS, through strategies and recommended actions, informs and focuses the planning framework at a strategic level to assist with delivering housing needs.
+The LHS provides a review of the State and local planning framework and identifies State housing density targets which apply to the City.